michikochew98/michikochew98/README.md

 ##### Some of the framework I have worked with
-Redux
-Spring Boot, Spring Cloud
+Redux, Spring Boot, Spring Cloud, MERN
-MERN

 ##### Some of the database I have worked with
-MySQL, Oracle
-MongoDB, Firebase
+MySQL, Oracle, MongoDB, Firebase

 <br>